Srimathisudhakar/Weather-App/README.md

 Feel free to fork, modify, and share!

 🪪 License
-This project is licensed under the MIT License.# Weather-App
+This project is licensed under the MIT License.